How often do you set goals? How often do you revisit your list?

 We will also look at how goal setting can lead to greater success and performance.
-Setting goals not only motivates us, but it can also help us with our mental health and our level of success in both business and in life.
+Setting goals not only motivates us, but can also improve our mental health and our level of personal and professional success.

 - The Importance and Value of Goal Setting

 - Why Set Goals in Life?